Software Development Life Cycle (SDLC) – Phases, Models, and Best Practices

 The software development life cycle (SDLC) is a process that provides your team with a method for planning, building, and delivering software products.
 The SDLC divides the entire software development journey into distinct stages, allowing for better management of time, cost, and quality of the product being developed.
 Adhering to the SDLC can help reduce risks, avoid schedule delays, and deliver a system that meets the user’s requirements.

-Now that we are clear with the SDLC definition, let us learn about the software development life cycle stages.
+Now that we are clear on the SDLC definition, let us learn about the software development life cycle stages.

-What Are The 7 Stages of Software Development Life Cycle?
+What Are The 7 Stages of the Software Development Life Cycle?

 1. Planning